jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 <div class="problem-statement">
 	<h2>💪 The challenge</h2>
-	Writing notes on the calendar was highly requested from social media managers.
-Calendar notes helps them add reminders and organize their work.
+	Writing notes on the calendar was highly requested.
+Calendar notes help social media managers add reminders and organize their work.
+This particular project's focus was the Android and iOS experiences.
 </div>

 ## The team and my role